YouNow/younow.github.io/policy/en/rules.md

 For more information, read YouNow's Terms of Use [here](/policy/en/terms).

+## Respect the moderation team & company staff.
+The YouNow moderators work hard 24 hours a day, 7 days a week to keep YouNow safe & clean for all users.
+The moderation team handles millions of users, hundreds of thousands of broadcasts, and hundreds of partners each day.
+If you receive a warning or message from a moderator, please respect it.
+If you believe a moderator has made a mistake or behaved inappropriately, please contact us at support@younow.com for any feedback about other company policies, as well as safety issues or concerns.

+## Contact authorities for emergencies.
+If you believe an offense to be unlawful, or experience illegal activities while on the YouNow service, please file a formal complaint with your local authorities.
+We are happy to work with law enforcement on their open investigations in any way that we can.
+If you have further questions or concerns, please let us know at support@younow.com.

 Please be advised that in applicable situations, YouNow reserves the right to report suspicious and/or criminal activity to local authorities.

 For more information on safety, please read YouNow’s [Trust & Safety hub] (/policy/en/trust), as well as [YouNow’s Guide for Parents] (/policy/en/parents).

+*If you have any questions regarding these Guidelines or the YouNow Rules in general, please feel free to contact support@younow.com.
+We value your opinion and are happy to receive your feedback.

-Site Rules last updated: March 2016
+Site Rules last updated: June 2018